-The Audit Act 1969 requires, amongst other things, that the Auditor-General must report on other significant matters which the Auditor-General wishes to bring to the attention of Parliament.
+The Audit Act 1969 requires, amongst other things, that the Auditor -General must report on other significant matters that it wishes to bring to the attention of Parliament.

-Other significant matters highlighted in this report, include control weaknesses which could cause or is causing severe disruption to the process or on the ability of an auditee to achieve process objectives and comply with relevant legislation.
+Other significant matters highlighted in this report, include control weaknesses which could cause difficulties in achieving the desired audit objectives to comply with relevant legislation.

-It is likely that these issues may have an impact on the operations of the Department in future, if necessary action is not taken to address them.
+These issues may have an impact on the operations of the Department in future, if necessary action is not taken to address them.

-It is important to note that the deficiencies detailed in this report were identified during our audit and may have been subsequently resolved by the Department.
+It is important to note that the deficiencies detailed in this report were identified during the OAG audit and may have been subsequently resolved by the Department.
 These have been included in this report as they impacted on the overall system of control of the Department as at 31 July 2017.